 Step 1: Enable Developer Options

-From your Amazon FireTV main menu, scroll to the bottom and select SETTINGS.
+From your Firestick or FireTV main menu, scroll to the bottom and select SETTINGS.
 Scroll over to SYSTEM and select it, now scroll down 4 clicks to DEVELOPER OPTIONS and select that.

 Turn ON both ADB debugging and Apps from Unknown.